P0L3NARUBA/roblox-2016-source-code/README.md

   - `short` --> `int16_t`
   - `int/long` --> `int32_t`
   - `long long` --> `int64_t`
 - Make x64 actually compilable.
 (May as well remove x86 support while we're at it.
-Probably going to have to upgrade the libraries at the same time too.)
+Most likely will have to upgrade the libraries at the same time as well.)
 - Replace NULL/0 pointers with actual nullptr pointers.
 - Upgrade to VS 2022 build tools.
 - Upgrade to C++17.